 The number of block solutions computed per second by all miners on the network

-Because the Hash Rate requires real world computing power and resource investment that cannot be faked, this chart also represents technical and monetary investment in the infrastructure of Bitcoin Core (BTC).
+Because the Hash Rate requires real world computing power and resource investment that cannot be faked, this chart also represents technical and monetary investment in the infrastructure of Bitcoin (BTC).

 A cryptographic hash function takes digital data of any size as input and produces a random (but fixed-size) string of digital data as output.
 Files, poems, pictures, the entire written works of Tolstoy, or any other digital data could each be hashed with SHA-256 to produce a unique 256-bit output called a "digest."